Chairman's Corporate Governance Statement

 6. Ensure that between them the Directors have the necessary up-to-date experience, skills and capabilities

 The Non-Executive Directors have both a breadth and depth of skills and experience to fulfil their roles.
-The Company believes that the current balance of skills across the Board reflects a very broad range of personal, commercial and professional skills, providing the ability to deliver the Company’s strategy for the benefit of shareholders over the medium and long-term.
+The Company believes that the current balance of skills across the Board as a whole reflects a very broad range of personal, commercial and professional skills, supporting the Company to deliver its strategy for the benefit of shareholders over the medium and long-term.
 The Non-Executive Directors meet without the presence of the Executive Directors during the year, and also maintain ongoing communications with Executives between formal Board meetings.

 The Board shall review annually the appropriateness and opportunity for continuing professional development whether formal or informal.